What Does the Bible Teach about hell?

 Eternal Torment in Hell: The Silent Subject of the Church

 I recently read in a major news magazine that this teaching of hell as eternal torture has all but disappeared from the pulpit ministry in both mainline and evangelical churches.
 Why is this so?
 Why are Christians who are committed to this doctrine so reluctant to openly and honestly preach it?
-Why do they mask what they really hell19believe by saying that the unredeemed will ultimately “perish” or be “destroyed” or suffer eternal “separation from God?”
+Why do they mask what they really believe by saying that the unredeemed will ultimately “perish” or be “destroyed” or suffer eternal “separation from God?”
 Yes, you’ll hear ‘hell’ thrown around now and then, but you’ll rarely, if ever, hear anyone explain what he or she really means when using this term — that is, suffering fiery conscious torment forever and ever with no merciful respite from the misery.

 If this is so true, why is everyone so timid about spelling it out loud and clear?
 The answer is obvious: they’re ashamed of it.
 They’re ashamed of it because, as Clark Pinnock so aptly put it, the doctrine of eternal torture makes God out to be morally worse than Hitler “who maintains an everlasting Auschwitz for his enemies whom he does not even allow to die.
 How can one love a God like that?
 I suppose one might be afraid of Him, but could we love and respect Him?
 Would we want to strive to be like Him in His mercilessness?”
 (149).
 Let’s be honest here and tell it like it is: The doctrine of never-ending conscious torment makes God out to be a cruel, unjust, merciless monster.
 Who would possibly want to accept salvation from such a God?